senecajs/seneca-transport/README.md

 [![Build Status][travis-badge]][travis-url]
 [![Gitter][gitter-badge]][gitter-url]

-This plugin provides the HTTP and TCP transport channels for micro-service messages.
+This plugin provides the HTTP/HTTPS and TCP transport channels for micro-service messages.
 It's a built-in dependency of the Seneca module, so you don't need to include it manually.
 You use this plugin to wire up your micro-services so that they can talk to each other.